 UW Hospital and Clinics and Meriter Hospital Orthopedic Physical Therapy Residency

-The Orthopedic Physical Therapy Residency at University of Wisconsin Hospital and Clinics and Meriter Hospital is a full-time, one-year program that begins in July and continues through June of the following year.
+The Orthopedic Physical Therapy Residency at UW Hospital and Clinics and Meriter Hospital is a full-time, one-year program that begins in July and continues through June of the following year.
 The program accepts three residents per year at UW Hospital and Clinics/Meriter, and as many as three additional residents at private physical therapy clinics in Wisconsin.
-For more information, contact the Program Coordinator.
+The clinics include: